Areas of Practice

 United States Federal District Courts for the:

-Northern, Southern, and Eastern Districts of Texas
+Northern, Southern, Eastern and Western Districts of Texas

 Fifth and Eleventh Circuit Court of Appeals